pranav-c-r/Document-Processing-System/README.md

 - `DELETE /documents/session/{session_id}` - Delete a session and all its documents

 ### Document Processing
-- `POST /documents/upload/` - Upload and process a document
+- `POST /documents/upload/` - Upload and process a document (auto-detects type)
 - `POST /documents/embed/` - Generate embeddings for a document
 - `GET /documents/list/` - List all documents (optionally filtered by session)
 - `DELETE /documents/{document_id}/` - Delete a specific document